Welfare Transition Program

 Step 2: Complete CSBD’s Orientation and Assessment

 Here is the link to where you can find the orientation online: https://elearning.careersourcebroward.com.
 If you have any questions, please contact one of the centers below.
 A staff member will be reaching out to you to provide assistance and schedule your assessment.

 Coming into our centers during COVID-19:

 Special measures have been put in place to protect you, our staff.
 In accordance with federal, state and local health guidelines, individuals who visit our career centers will be screened and subject to temperature checks prior to entering our centers.
-Customers who come to our centers must wear face masks and/or coverings at all times.
+Customers who come to our centers are recommended to wear face masks and/or coverings at all times.
 Those displaying symptoms such as coughing, a fever or difficulty breathing will not be permitted to enter the career center, but will still be able to access online remote services.

 Instructions for a Sanction Lift Request